erupt321/ruptchat/README.md

 	//rchat battle_all (Toggle Battle Chat showing in the All tab)

 	//rchat battle_off (Toggle Battle Chat being process at all; totally off)

+	//rchat incoming_pause **EXPERIMENTAL** Will turn off vanilla windows receiving chat this will make your chat log vanish which is more visually appealing, but you'll be solely relying on this addon for all ingame text, which not even I trust fully yet.
+If in doubt just unpause it again.

 **Features**